You want smart political talk without the meltdowns?

 And transitioning people off it is going to be difficult also.

-We've got a Supreme Court justice that's heading for a big fight against Democrats that that only believe in obstructionism.
+We've got a Supreme Court justice that's heading for a big fight against Democrats that only believe in obstructionism.

-Anyway, Betsy McCoy is pretty pissed off about it, said quote, if he, meaning Paul Ryan can't do his job as speaker to hold these Republicans together and get a repeal and replace bill through, somebody else should be speaker.
+Anyway, Betsy McCoy is pretty pissed off about it, said, quote, if he, meaning Paul Ryan, can't do his job as Speaker to hold these Republicans together and get a repeal and replace bill through, somebody else should be Speaker.

 How are you?